KSAH-42/RabbitOM/README.md

 The issue does not really come from VLC, but where ?
 VLC just used an existing external RTSP-Library, and this library doesn't support all digest algs supported by the camera.
 VLC (3.0.23 and probably previous versions) will enter in a loop and will normally ask to you to enter the credentials until the authentication succeed.
 And according to the rtsp headers there is a JesusLive-666.dll used here.
-And most of C++ forked repo use an Authenticator capable to computeDigestResponse, an try to createAuthenticatorString but it doesn't support latest digest algorithms, and for instance hitachie/thalezed products with their great picatchou recorder just fails.
+And most of C++ forked repo use an Authenticator capable to computeDigestResponse, an try to createAuthenticatorString but it doesn't support latest digest algorithms, and for instance hitachie/thalezed products with their great picatchou recorder that embedded this dll just fails.
 I hope that one day some sales engineer will not pushed some security camera to trigger a vms product replacement silently.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Cam1.Settings.png)